Privacy Policy: Industry-leading security for clinicians

 Introduction

-This privacy policy describes how Doximity, Inc. (“Doximity,” “we,” “us,” or “our”) collects, uses, shares, and otherwise handles personal information about individuals (“you” and/or “your”) who visit and use our websites and mobile applications that include a link to this privacy policy, and any related products, features, and services (collectively, the “Service” or “Services”).
+This privacy policy describes how Doximity, Inc. (“Doximity,” “we,” “us,” or “our”) collects, uses, shares, and otherwise handles personal information about individuals (“you” and/or “your”) who visit and use our websites and applications that include a link to this privacy policy, and any related tools, features, services, and content(collectively, the “Services”).
+The Services are intended for use by healthcare professionals.

-By using the Service, whether as a registered member or an unregistered visitor, you acknowledge that you have read this privacy policy, and consent to the handling of your personal information as described in this policy, which we may update from time to time as described in the “Changes to this Policy” section, below.
+By using the Services, whether as a registered member or an unregistered visitor, you acknowledge that you have read this privacy policy, and consent to the handling of your personal information as described in this policy, which we may update from time to time as described in the “Changes to this Policy” section, below.

 1. Collection of Information